fb55/css-select/README.md

 const CSSselect = require("css-select");
 ```

-**Note:** css-select throws errors when invalid selectors are passed to it.This
+**Note:** css-select throws errors when invalid selectors are passed to it.
+This
 is done to aid with writing css selectors, but can be unexpected when processing
 arbitrary strings.